-These risks can be managed in a larger space, such as a hallway or a dedicated laundry room, as you’ll just be passing through.
+As you’ll just be passing through, these risks can be mitigated in a larger space, such as a hallway or a dedicated laundry room.
 A bedroom is usually smaller, and you’ll spend more time in the location.

 Is It Bad To Sleep with Wet Clothes Drying

 Now you know why drying laundry in a bedroom isn’t ideal.
-You may figure that it’s OK to do so if you distribute the laundry early enough, so it’s not lying around when you retire to bed for the night.
+You may decide it’s OK if you distribute the laundry early enough, so it’s not lying around when you retire for the night.

 The main risk of sleeping with wet laundry in a bedroom is the problems it can cause to breathing.
-The enhanced humidity and moisture levels can be hazardous to anybody living with asthma or COPD.
+The enhanced humidity and moisture levels can be hazardous to anyone with asthma or COPD.

-As we touched upon previously, these higher moisture levels have two primary side effects – dust mite infestations and mold growth.
+As mentioned, these higher moisture levels have two primary side effects – dust mite infestations and mold growth.
 If you’re sleeping while breathing in mold spores, your immune system may not react in time, and an asthma attack could be triggered.

 As per the Puerto Rico Health Sciences Journal, dust mites are another significant asthma trigger for many people.
-Do you feel comfortable knowing that you could suffer an asthma attack in the dead of night?
+Do you feel comfortable knowing that you could suffer an asthma attack at night?

 Even if you don’t have a diagnosis of a breathing issue, be wary of sleeping in such moist conditions.
 The human body expects a cool, dry environment when at rest.

 While we sleep, our body repairs itself from the wear and tear of the day, including internal organs and muscles.
-By breathing in damp air caused by drying laundry while we sleep, the immune system is working overtime to counter the impact.
+By breathing in damp air caused by drying laundry while we sleep, the immune system works overtime to counter the impact.

 At best, the immune system will be successful, and you’ll not fall ill.
 As a result, your sleep will be disturbed as the body works overtime when it should be resting and recuperating.

 There’s no guarantee that your immune system will combat the additional moisture while you sleep, especially if you regularly surround yourself with damp laundry.
-This vulnerability will lead to upper respiratory infections, which are likely to grow increasingly debilitating.
+This vulnerability will lead to upper respiratory infections that will likely grow increasingly debilitating.